Why do I have a toothache?

 Symptoms start with mild sensitivity to cold, lasts for short period of time, then progresses to sensitivity to hot and cold with a prolonged period of time.
 Then the toothache may stop for a while and this is the most confusing part of the toothache.

 The reason the tooth stopped hurting is because the nerve is dead.
 You will not feel anything because the infection has killed the nerve.
 The infection will continue work its way down the nerve canal and the next time you feel the pain is when the infection is exiting the nerve canal and spreading to the bone.
-Abscess and swelling of the face are the next stage of the infection.
+Abscess and swelling of the face are the next stage of the infection, a dental emergency.
 The consequence of ignoring the toothache could be seriously painful and fatal.

 To sum it up, ignoring a toothache isn’t always the best option.
 Please listen to your tooth when it talks to you.
 All toothaches should be investigated and addressed accordingly.